m15a/bump.fnl/README.md

     $ ./bump.fnl --bump 1.2.3 --chain --minor --minor
     1.4.0-chain

+    $ ./bump.fnl --bump bump.fnl --major
+    $ grep 'local version' bump.fnl
+    (local version :2.0.0-dev)

 ## Description

-This is a [Fennel] script to bump version string in command line.
-You can use it in command line as shown in [Synopsis](#synopsis).
+This is a [Fennel] script to bump version string.
+You can use it in command line as shown in [Synopsis](#synopsis); it can bump version of command line argument string, or version string contained in a file.
 See an example usage [`./bump.bash`](./bump.bash).

 It also can be used as a library to compose, decompose, or bump version string.
 See [API documentation](#api-documentation) for more details.